bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-5.md

 # The human role in mapping: From data to maps

-## In between data and maps are people.
+## In between data and maps are people

 <figure>